Typositoire/concourse-helm3-resource/README.md

 -   `namespace`: _Optional._ Either a file containing the name of the namespace or the name of the namespace.
 (Default: taken from source configuration).
 -   `create_namespace`: _Optional._ Create the namespace if it doesn't exist (Default: false).
 -   `release`: _Optional._ Either a file containing the name of the release or the name of the release.
 (Default: taken from source configuration).
 -   `values`: _Optional._ File containing the values.yaml for the deployment.
 Supports setting multiple value files using an array.
+Use secrets:// prefix for sops encrypted files (and set `age_key`).
 -   `override_values`: _Optional._ Array of values that can override those defined in values.yaml.
 Each entry in the array is a map containing a key and a value or path.
 Value is set directly while path reads the contents of the file in that path.
 A `hide: true` parameter ensures that the value is not logged and instead replaced with `***HIDDEN***`.